-CRANBERRY SALAD is a holiday staple at our house!
-It could be served as a dessert or side, but we usually eat it as a side dish.
-It’s loaded with fresh cranberries, apples, pineapples, and pecans and then mixed up with whipped topping.
+Cranberry Salad (also called Cranberry Fluff) is a holiday staple at our house!
+In the Midwest, this is a dish we serve alongside dinner, but it could easily double as dessert!
+Loaded with fresh cranberries, apples, pineapples, and pecans and then mixed up with whipped topping.

 I look forward to cranberry season all year.

 I love fresh cranberries in desserts, but I can never seem to stop myself from just popping a couple of cranberries in my mouth whole every year.
-And every year I instantly have regrets…they’re so bitter and gross when they’re totally plain.
+And every year I instantly have regrets…they’re so bitter and gross raw and without any added sugar.
+Still have to try it every year. 🤷♀️

-Add some fresh cranberries to a food processor or blender and process them until they’re nice and chopped.
+Cranberries: Add fresh cranberries to a food processor or blender and process them until they’re finely chopped.

-This recipe is so easy and it turns out such a pretty pink color.
+This cranberry salad recipe is so easy and it turns out such a pretty pink color.
 It’s really impossible to resist and kids love it thanks to the little bits of marshmallows hiding throughout.

 This should last for a couple of days in the fridge, though it might get a bit more liquid-y as the cranberries release juice.